 If you’re like me, you’ve been trying to figure out how to make Homemade Mozzarella Cheese and have failed multiple times.
 You may be wondering, what the heck am I doing wrong?
 The answer is, you’re probably on the right track, but you just need to tweak a few things here and there.
 That’s where I was five years ago.
-I’m not kidding, I bet I attempted to make Homemade Mozzarella cheese 50 times over a year’s time, but instead made homemade cottage cheese.
+I’m not kidding, I bet I attempted to make Homemade Mozzarella cheese 50 times over a year’s time but instead made homemade cottage cheese.
 However, I finally figured it out with the help of my wife, and I haven’t had a bad batch since.

-I feel that the number one reason that people fail in making Homemade Mozzarella cheese, is that most online instructibles only explain the basic steps in the mostly universal Mozzarella Recipe.
+I feel that the number one reason that people fail in making Homemade Mozzarella cheese, is that most online Instructables only explain the basic steps in the mostly universal Mozzarella Recipe.
 They do not explain the small details that I will cover that can make or break mozzarella cheese recipes.
-Why, most mozzarella Recipe instructables are created for the sole purpose of selling their cheese making supplies and are written by web designers that know nothing about cheese making.
+Why, most mozzarella Recipe Instructables are created for the sole purpose of selling their cheese making supplies and are written by web designers that know nothing about cheese making.
 You see, anyone can find Mozzarella Recipes on the web and re-write it, and then place it on a website.
 Unfortunately, unless you have experience in making Homemade Mozzarella you are going to leave certain little details out that will ruin the entire cheese making process in the end.
-Making Homemade Mozzarella Cheese is now a part of my life and I would love to save many people a little grief, because I know how frustrating is can be.
+Making Homemade Mozzarella Cheese is now a part of my life and I would love to save many people a little grief because I know how frustrating it can be.
 Furthermore, I have family in Naples Italy and have traveled there many times, so I know what true Homemade Mozzarella taste like, and my Mozzarella Recipe is the closest to the real thing that I have experienced in the United States.
-This tutorial is a lot longer than most but like I said, it’s the small details that distinguishes a true mozzarella cheese maker against just another re-worded tutorial.
+This tutorial is a lot longer than most but as I said, it’s the small details that distinguish a true mozzarella cheese maker against just another re-worded tutorial.
 So let’s get started.

 First off, I tell you what equipment that’s necessary.

-- One 2- 3 gallon stainless steel cooking pot Buy Now
+- One 2- 3-gallon stainless steel cooking pot Buy Now

 - Liquid Animal rennet Buy Now